heron-mc/heron-mc/trunk/heron/cgi-bin/readme.txt

 The most notable are "upload" and "download" of Vector data:

 download examples:
-- export from FeatureGridPanel after WFS or WMS GFI requests
+- export from FeaturePanel after WFS or WMS GFI requests
 - download drawing from Editor (redlining tool)

 In case of download we need an HTTP "Attachment" header to trigger a